haridev-v/geometry-first-fem/notes/chapter-1-fields-as-vectors-in-function-space.md

 \end{bmatrix}
 $$

-A function can be thought of as a vector whose components are indexed by space:
+A function can be thought of as a vector with infinite dimensions whose components are indexed by space:

 $$
 \mathbf{f} =